-From its inception, until 2003, the only compensation paid by the Corporation to directors consisted of stock options.
-In 2003 the Board's Compensation Committee assessed the compensation paid to directors by natural resource companies comparable to the Corporation.
-Their recommendations were presented to, and approved by, the full Board.
-Commencing July 1, 2003 the Corporation adopted a compensation plan for outside independent directors which provided for stock options plus annual fees of US\$15,000 to each director payable quarterly in arrears plus reimbursement of expenses directly related to their duties as directors.
-Effective January 2005, the annual fees were increased to US\$20,000 for each director.
-Effective January 1, 2008, the annual fees were increased to US\$40,000 for each director.
+Since January 1, 2011, the Corporation has had the same compensation plan for its outside independent directors which provides for stock options plus annual fees of US\$40,000 for each director.
 The chairman of the Audit Committee receives an additional US\$15,000 per year and the chairmen of the Compensation, Technical, and Corporate Governance and Nominating, Committees each receives an additional US\$10,000 per year.
+In June, 2019, the shareholders approved amendments to the Corporation's RSU Plan to make directors eligible for grants of RSUs are now a further component of its director compensation plan.
+RSUs were granted to directors for the first time in December, 2019.
 There is no additional compensation for attending meetings or participating in Board committees.
 This compensation is reviewed on an annual basis.
-The Chairman and CEO and the President and COO do not receive this compensation.
+The Chairman and CEO and the President and COO do not receive compensation as directors.
 In addition, the Corporation may compensate directors for services they may provide outside the role of a director.
-All such compensation is fully disclosed in notes to the December 31, 2018 annual audited financial statements and in the table herein entitled Director Compensation Table.
+All such compensation is fully disclosed in notes to the December 31, 2019 annual audited financial statements and in the table herein entitled Director Compensation Table.

-As disclosed elsewhere in this Management Proxy Circular, the Corporation has a stock option plan for the granting of incentive stock options to the directors.
+As disclosed elsewhere in this Management Proxy Circular, the Corporation has a stock option plan and a restricted share unit plan for the granting of incentive stock options and RSUs, respectively, to the directors.
 The purpose of granting such options is to assist the Corporation in compensating, attracting, retaining and motivating the directors of the Corporation and to closely align their personal interests to that of the shareholders.